Acura TL 2004-2008: problems, reliability, fuel economy, specs

 Engine mounts may go bad.
 The replacement of three most common engine mounts may cost up to $1500.

-The side mirror actuator may fail, causing it not to reset properly on memory seating.
+The side mirror actuator may fail, causing it not to reset properly when using memory settings.
 The part is not very expensive, but removing the mirror glass is a delicate task.
 There are several Youtube videos on the subject.

 Overall, the TL is one of the best choices for a sporty sedan.
 As of 2018, Consumer Reports rates the 2004-2008 TL 4 out of 5 for the reliability.
 That's even better than 2011-2012 TL (3 out of 5).
 In-car electronics got the worse scores.
 The engine and transmission are rated well.